North Hampshire Downs Benefice

 Jill Lestrille, 01256 862131

 Peter Moore, 01256 703085

 There is a benefice leadership team consisting of Clergy and LLMs, and each church is represented on a Benefice Council which meets twice a year.
 The Clergy meet together for morning prayer on a daily basis.

-The administration of the benefice and its churches is supported by Sonja Smedley and Sian Taylor.
+The administration of the benefice and its churches is supported by Sonja Smedley, Sian Taylor and Ginny Young.

 Our village churches are a visible sign of God’s presence in our villages over many centuries.
 Changes in society mean that some adjustments have to be made in the ways we organise ourselves, but our village churches will always be the main focus of local church activity.
 Their very presence is a reminder of our past and a symbol of hope for the future.
 The following take place at the local parish church level: regular Sunday services, baptism, marriage and funerals, house groups, Sunday clubs, youth clubs, Mums & Toddler groups, parish magazines and pastoral care.

 At the same time we combine for those activities which can be more effective when done together: organising special services; Lent, Alpha and other training courses; supporting the people of Hoima in Uganda; communications; and Mothers’ Union.

 As a benefice and as part of the Church of England we believe in an open and inclusive church trying to reflect the openness and love of Jesus Christ, where everyone is welcome in any of our churches and to any of our events.
 This open inclusive approach is reflected in the Baptism and Marriage policies across all our churches.

 If you would like to know more, please contact any of the Clergy or LLMs set out above.